Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Introduction

 \section{\statusDone{Introduction}}

-Research interest in automated gesture generation -- the task of animating speaking 3D characters -- has been sharply rising as part of the recent boom in generative and multimodal AI \cite{liu2021speech,nyatsanga_comprehensive_2023,abootorabi2025generative}.
-However, whilst the latest generative modelling techniques are being applied to this domain, trustworthy empirical evaluation of communicative non-verbal behaviour remains an understudied problem.
-Even human evaluations -- widely considered the gold standard approach -- may lead to misleading conclusions \cite{bylinskii2023towards, hertzmann2023curse} due to their complexity.
-Therefore, without carefully designed evaluation standards adopted on a community level, published research may give a false sense of progress.
+Research interest in automatic gesture generation -- the task of animating speaking 3D characters -- has been sharply rising as part of the recent boom in generative and multimodal AI \cite{liu2021speech,nyatsanga_comprehensive_2023,abootorabi2025generative}.
+However, whilst the latest generative models are being applied to this domain, trustworthy empirical evaluation of communicative non-verbal behaviour remains understudied.
+Even human evaluations, widely considered the gold standard, may lead to misleading conclusions \cite{bylinskii2023towards, hertzmann2023curse} due to their complexity.
+Without carefully designed evaluation standards adopted on a community level, published research may give a false sense of progress.

-In this paper, we take a closer look at the evaluation practices of recent speech-driven gesture generation works, and identify several dimensions of evaluation setups where common design mistakes may lead to unreliable outcomes, and where the lack of standardisation makes similar studies incompatible.
-In order to address this problem, we develop an evaluation protocol on BEAT2 \cite{liu2024emage}, the most widely adopted dataset according to our survey.
-While our protocol is rooted in the GENEA-Challenge methodology, we propose several improvements to increase the validity and re-usability of the evaluations.
+We identify several dimensions of evaluation design in automatic gesture-generation where the lack of standardisation leads to unreliable findings and incomparable studies.
+To address this, we develop an evaluation protocol on BEAT2 \cite{liu2024emage}, the most widely adopted speech-gesture dataset according to our survey, building on the methodology of the GENEA Challenges \cite{kucherenko2023genea, kucherenko2021large, kucherenko2024evaluating} with improvements to validity and re-usability.